Masterpiece Stories

 Pieter Bruegel the Elder, The Peasant Wedding, 1567, Kunsthistorisches Museum, Vienna, Austria.

 We arrive at the wedding when the celebrations are in full swing.
 A big table is set, and food is passed around.
 People are pouring into the hall from the door to the far left, while others are making merry drinking beer.
-The painting is full of little vignettes, like the little boy, down and to the left, that scrapes his dish clean or the woman near the front door asking for a refill.
+The painting is full of little vignettes, like the little boy, down and to the left, who scrapes his dish clean, or the woman near the front door asking for a refill.
 All those add realism and a sense of warmth to the whole composition.

 Pieter Bruegel the Elder, The Peasant Wedding, 1567, Kunsthistorisches Museum, Vienna, Austria.
 Detail.

 Front and to the right the two waiters are using a door taken off its hinges as a makeshift serving tray.
 Another man is helping them, passing around the food.
-Following this man’s right hand we arrive at the protagonist of every wedding, the bride.
+Following this man’s right hand, we arrive at the protagonist of every wedding, the bride.
 She sits demurely, in front of a green screen to stand out.
 Over her head is the traditional paper crown.
 Some scholars believe that because this is a two-piece crown, it indicates that she is already pregnant.

 Pieter Bruegel the Elder, The Peasant Wedding, 1567, Kunsthistorisches Museum, Vienna, Austria.
 Detail.

 To this day, there are many different opinions about the true meaning of the piece.
 Some think it holds a moralizing aspect while others believe there may be an element of satire about peasant life.
-Whatever the truth may be, with the Peasant Wedding Bruegel the Elder succeeds in offering a glimpse in rural life and customs in 16th-century Netherlands to the modern viewer but also to the city dwellers of his time.
+Whatever the truth may be, with the Peasant Wedding Bruegel the Elder succeeds in offering a glimpse into rural life and customs in 16th-century Netherlands to the modern viewer but also to the city dwellers of his time.

 Recommended

-James W Singer 13 March 2023
+James W Singer 17 November 2024

-Masterpiece Story: Ten Symbols of Longevity
+Masterpiece Story: Statue of Liberty